 Jim E. Johnington, age 41, received medical care from Bill Bobert, DO, from August 2004 to January 2008.
 His medical history was notable for degenerative disc disease, hyperlipidemia, hypertension, diabetes mellitus and obesity.
 Additionally, he had a family history of heart disease, which included his mother who recently had a heart attack and an uncle who died from a heart attack at age 43.

-Posted in Examiner Publication on Wednesday, October 21, 2020
+Posted in Examiner eNewsletter on Wednesday, October 21, 2020

 During initial appointments with Dr. Bobert, Johnington reported fatigue and pain in his chest wall and left scapular areas, which radiated to chest and worsened when he put his head down.
 This progressed to back stiffness and swelling and left scapular pain and spasms that radiated to the left anterior chest wall and worsened at night.
 He denied heart palpitations, shortness of breath and lower extremity edema.